Director: Vincenzo Coppola, MD

 Modeling human disease in mouse provides a powerful tool for elucidating mechanisms and interrogating experimental therapeutics.
 The Genetically Engineered Mouse Modeling Core (GEMMC) is a state-of-the-art shared resource offering a complete array of services available to investigators who are currently working or intend to work with mouse models of human disease.

-The GEMMC team can assist in producing classical transgenic lines by pronuclear injection of DNA and targeted lines (knock-out, knock-in, conditional) by embryonic stem cell technology and by CRISPR/Cas9 technology.
-CRISPR services include designing of the targeting strategy and screening of F1 germ line-transmitted mutant mice.
+The GEMMC team can assist in producing classical transgenic lines by pronuclear injection of DNA and targeted lines (knock-out, knock-in, conditional) by CRISPR/Cas9 and by embryonic stem (ES) cell micromanipulation.

 On trial and collaborative bases, the GEMMC can produce crisprized human and mouse cell lines.